 “Bill was childlike in his wonder,” recalls Morrow, now 65.
 “Hanging out with him was like being in Disneyland.
 He had an infectious way of finding people’s hearts.”

-A year later, the friendship appeared to be in trouble when Morrow accepted a job as a video editor at the University of Iowa, 270 miles south.
+A year later, the friendship appeared to be in trouble when Morrow moved away to work a job as a video editor at the University of Iowa, 270 miles south.
 Six months later, he heard that Bill was to be institutionalized.

 “I couldn’t let that happen,” recalls Morrow.
 He packed a bag and drove the family station wagon to Minneapolis and picked Bill up and brought him to Iowa.

-At the time, Morrow and his wife and newborn son lived in a farmhouse in Richland, a few miles south of Iowa City.
+At the time, Morrow and his wife and newborn son lived in a farmhouse in Richland, just south of Iowa City.
 Morrow became Bill’s legal guardian.
-He found Bill a room to rent in a neighbor’s house and got him a job making coffee in a student lounge at UI’s School of Social Work.
+He found Bill a room in a neighbor’s house and got him a job making coffee in a student lounge at UI’s School of Social Work.

-Before long, people from all over town were stopping by for java and to experience the “one-man oasis” as one customer put it — the lovable proprietor of what would become Wild Bill’s Coffee Shop.
+Before long, people from all over Iowa City were stopping by for java and to experience the “one-man oasis” as one customer put it — the lovable proprietor of what would become Wild Bill’s Coffee Shop.

 Bill rode the bus to town with his lunch box in hand and worked his coffee stand.
 He’d come a long way from the mental institution.

-As for Morrow, he had a story he wanted to tell.
+As for Morrow, he had a story to tell.